ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: pre}

-Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the need for credentials.
-A web action can be invoked by using a URL that is structured as follows:
+Using the `--web` flag with a value of `true` or `yes` allows an Action to be accessible via REST interface without the need for credentials.
+A web Action can be invoked by using a URL that is structured as follows:
 `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
-The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.
+The fully qualified name of an Action consists of three parts: the Namespace, the Package name, and the Action name.

-*The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.*
+*The fully qualified name of the Action must include its package name, which is `default` if the Action is not in a named package.*

 An example is `guest/demo/hello`.
-The web action API path can be used with `curl` or `wget` without an API key.
+The web Action API path can be used with `curl` or `wget` without an API key.
 It can even be entered directly in your browser.

 Try opening [https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane](https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane) in your web browser.
-Or try invoking the action via `curl`:
+Or try invoking the Action via `curl`:
 ```
 curl https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello?name=Jane
 ```
 {: pre}

-In the following example, a web action performs an HTTP redirect:
+In the following example, a web Action performs an HTTP redirect:
 ```javascript
 function main() {
   return {